In Mexico, Argentina, Colombia, Brazil, and Venezuela some works were built that were not completed with the expected success

 3. An unfinished project because of Odebrecht:

 In Venezuela there are 11 initiatives undefined because of this multinational construction company.
 One of the most famous and controversial cases was that of the Nigale Bridge, whose work began in 2006 and had to be completed in 2010.
 The initial investment was 152 million bolivars, but there was a delay in the construction of the bridge and there were no seen the results.
 It was projected as the third longest suspension bridge in Latin America with an underground part, but of that structure there is nothing.

 4. Heavy congestion in Brasilia:

 There are two white elephants that have generated a series of urban challenges in the Brazilian capital.
 One of them is the huge football stadium that was built for the World Cup, but at the moment it is being used as a parking lot.
-To solve this issue, he has decided to turn the stadium into a cultural-sports complex with a museum, library and movie theaters.
+To solve this issue, he has decided to turn the stadium IGNORE INTO a cultural-sports complex with a museum, library and movie theaters.
 On the other hand, there is a complex of 16 buildings that is unused due to an order of justice investigating corruption around the work.